oicr-gsi/bwaMem/decider-bwa-mem/README.md

 Parameter | Type | Description \[default\]
 ----------|------|-------------
-verbose | none | Log all SeqWare (debug) information outputPath | path | Path to store the file output files \[./\] output-filename | string | Specific filename to use manual-output | none | Set output path manually
+verbose | none | Log all SeqWare (debug) information read-groups-generator | string | The generator to use for calculating read groups to add to the bam header \[DefaultOicrReadGroupsGenerator] outputPath | path | Path to store the file output files \[./\] output-filename | string | Specific filename to use manual-output | none | Set output path manually